 Premier Comprehensive Assessment and Residential Treatment Programs at Lindner Center of HOPE

-Our exceptional assessment programs for mental health and addictions are set in a serene therapeutic environment and staffed by impressive treatment teams.
+Lindner Center of HOPE’s exceptional assessment programs for mental health and addictions are set in a serene therapeutic environment and staffed by impressive treatment teams.
 We go beyond other programs with in-depth assessment and prepare patients for their next level of care.

 Diagnosis makes the difference